The rookie compound never stayed still for long, even after a breach disaster.

 "It usually is."

-And every time he saw Park refusing just as cleanly, something settled a little more in his chest.
+Every time he saw Park refuse just as cleanly, something settled a little more in his chest.

 Michael had a strange interface, a bad habit of reading rooms too hard, and an esports career that should not have translated this well and somehow did.